strikereaper/post_manager/README.md

     app/
         components/ --> all the components being used by app shared/ -->  the reusable components
-                post-view/ --> Card component for a single post (called by post-																		list)
+                post-view/ --> Card component for a single post (called by post-list)

-                user-profile-view/ --> card component for a single user (called by user-																		list)
+                user-profile-view/ --> card component for a single user (called by user-list)

             user-details/
                 dashboard-home/ --> parent component which calls all other component

                 post-create/ -->  component for creating a component  (called by dashboard-home)

                 post-list/ -->  component for listing post of current user (called by dashboard-home)

                 user-list/ --> component for listing all users (called by dashboard-home)

         shared/
             constants/ --> all constant files